 The dangers of living in an abusive situation mess with my mind.
 On the one hand, I know that abusers can and will escalate abuse when they feel as if they’re losing control.
 All the literature warns of it.
 More personally, I can now clearly see my husband escalating the abuse when he feels that he’s losing control.

-On the other hand, it is painful and hard for me to remember that he would, could and has hurt me physically – but it’s happened three times now.
+On the other hand, it is painful and hard for me to remember that he would, could and has hurt me physically - but it’s happened three times now.
 Nothing that will create a bruise where it will show.
 Something that he can deny to himself, to me, to anyone.
-Something that he ultimately blames on me.
+Something that ultimately can be blamed on me.

 Therein lies the danger.
 If it is so “painful and hard” to remember the abuse, then aren’t I mind fucking myself when I allow or force myself to forget?